Why CHAM?

 The Residents Here Are Some of the Best People I Know

-• Group trips to Broadway shows, movies, or sporting events
+- Group trips to Broadway shows, movies, or sporting events (sometimes paid for by the hospital!)

-• Family-style meals on holidays at the hospital.
+- Family-style meals for those working holidays in the hospital.

 CHAM Provides a Diverse Clinical Experience in Both Primary Pediatrics and Subspecialty Care